Wood Fire Hot Tubs FAQ

 Continue this process daily until the hot tub is at 80% capacity.
 Then, each day, add four inches of water (10 cm) and let it sit overnight.
 This will allow the wood to swell and help extend the life of your wooden hot tub.

-Our hot tubs are invented and designed for cold temperatures.
-We know and are customed to here in Canada, and it and our hot tubs work well in very cold climates.
+Our hot tubs are invented and designed for the cold temperatures we know and are custom to here in Canada, and it and our hot tubs work well in very cold climates.
 How you deal with a wood-fired hot tub in very cold weather depends on your usage pattern and whether or not electricity is available.
 If you are using it at least once a week, you should be fine in all except the most extreme weather, as the water (with appropriate covers) shouldn't lose more than about 15-18 degrees per day except the most extreme weather.
-However, you want to avoid having the entire tub freeze solid, as that will most likely damage the bottom boards.
+However, you want to avoid having the entire tub freeze solid, which will most likely damage the bottom boards.

 If you will be leaving your tub untended for extended periods in sub-freezing weather, here are some things you can do to prevent damage to the tub from freezing:

-You may add any natural and biodegradable product you wish to the water for relaxation purposes.
-You can add salt, herbal extracts, or essential oils to heighten your wooden hot tub experience.
-Adding non-biodegradable products to the water could cause bacterial/algae growth.
+You may add any natural and biodegradable product to the water for relaxation.
+For example, add salt, herbal extracts, or essential oils to heighten your wooden hot tub experience.
+However, adding non-biodegradable products to the water could cause bacterial/algae growth.

 It depends.
-Our hot tubs come in many sizes (ranging from 2-8 person capacity), so naturally the heating time depends on the size of the hot tub.
+Our hot tubs come in many sizes (ranging from 2-8 person capacity), so naturally, the heating time depends on the hot tub size.
 Heating time also depends on the external temperature, the wind conditions, and whether the hot tub has been covered (insulated).
-Generally, heating time ranges from 3-6 hours.
+Generally, heating time ranges from 1.5-4 hours.

 The wooden hot tub has a drainage valve.
 Simply connect a hose to the valve and release the water.
 Changing the water each time you use your wooden hot tub is unnecessary.
 Instead, change the water only when necessary.